aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 The output of the compilation process is a Recognizer object, which is composed of a set of Rule objects (instances of the class Rule), a Rule is made of one or two Automaton, an Automaton is composed of TSates and TransitionUnit.
 Additionaly, different types of function (Constraint objects and Actions) are attached to Transition and Rule objects.

 The compilation process follows in a top down manner the hierarchical decomposition from Recognizer down to Transition.
-(Some objects like RuleString and AutomatonString are only intermediate by-products of the compilation process and are not saved in the binary file)
+(Some objects like RuleString, Gazeteer and AutomatonString are only intermediate by-products of the compilation process and are not saved in the binary file).

+A Gazeteer is a set of strings, which are the possible values for a type, subtype or component.
+For example the set of title or firstname in a language.

 - compile-rule.cpp: utility code to build compile-rule binary utility = main entry of the compilation process, read a source file containing a set of rule, call RecognizerCompiler::buildRecognizer
 - -> RecognizerCompiler: build a recognizer = set of rules with ressources (gazeteer)